segmentio/analytics-next/packages/consent/consent-wrapper-onetrust/README.md

 # Quick Start

 ## Configure OneTrust + Segment
-### Ensure your OneTrust SDK is loaded before this library
+### Ensure that the OneTrust Banner SDK is loaded first
 ```html
 <head>
 <!-- This should be included before the Segment snippet -->